-This one-day course aims to help you develop skills around making effective holistic assessments and plans to support disabled children alongside their parents or carers in a whole-family but still child-focused approach.
+This one-day course aims to help you develop skills around making effective holistic assessments and plans to support disabled young people alongside their parents or carers in a whole-family approach.

-This course is aimed at anyone who might take the lead in Early Help (sometimes known as CAF) planning and works together with other agencies.
+This course is aimed at anyone who might take the lead in Early Help planning and works together with other agencies.

-This could include any workers involved with disabled children, young people and their parents/carers:
+This could include any workers involved with disabled young people and their parents/carers:

 - Early years workers